From the Oldies Vault: Patriotic Music

 GOD BLESS AMERICA!

-All media formats which include photos, videos, music including MP3 format are the copyright of their respectful authors, owners, producers and publishers.
+All media formats which include photos, videos, music including MP3 formats, etc. are the copyright of their respectful authors, owners, producers and publishers.